contourpy/contourpy/docs/user_guide/z_corner_mask.rst

 If ``corner_mask=False`` all quads that touch a masked out point are completely masked out.
-If ``corner_mask=True`` then only the triangular corners of quads nearest masked out points are always masked out, other corners that contain 3 unmasked points are contoured as usual.
+If ``corner_mask=True`` then only the triangular corners of quads nearest masked out points are always masked out, other corners that contain three unmasked points are contoured as usual.

 Here is an example of the difference, the black circles indicate masked out points: